AnthonyByansi/DrugEfficacySafetyAnalysis/README.md

 If you would like to contribute to the Drug Efficacy and Safety Analysis repository, please follow these steps:
 * Fork the repository to your own GitHub account.
 * Create a new branch in your fork for your changes.
+* Make your changes to the code or documentation.
+* Commit your changes and push them to your fork.